matyasjay/campingsite/README.md

 To manually build the project, execute:

-This command generates the `default.project.json` file in the root directory.
-Additionally, pushing to the `main` branch triggers a GitHub Action that builds the project and outputs the compiled game file as `build/latest.rbxm`.

-The `build/latest.rbxm` file is equivalent to the output from running `rojo build ...`.

 ```sh
 make build
 ```

+This command generates the `default.project.json` file in the root directory.
+Additionally, pushing to the `main` branch triggers a GitHub Action that builds the project and outputs the compiled game file as `build/latest.rbxm`.

+The `build/latest.rbxm` file is equivalent to the output from running `rojo build -o build/latest.rbxm`.

+> [!IMPORTANT]
+>
+> ## Known Issues
+>
+> - You need to manually restart Rojo Server to make project file changes applied